alexchacon2341/collaboration-competition-ddpg/Report.md

 the samples are generated from exploring sequentially in an environment this assumption no longer holds.
 Additionally, to make efficient use of hardware optimizations, it is essential to learn in minibatches, rather than online.

-As in DQN, we used a replay buffer to address these issues.
+As in DQN, a replay buffer is used to address these issues.
 The replay buffer is a finite sized cache
 R. Transitions were sampled from the environment according to the exploration policy and the tuple (st, at, rt, st+1) was stored in the replay buffer.
-When the replay buffer was full the oldest samples were discarded.
-At each timestep the actor and critic are updated by sampling a minibatch uniformly from the buffer.
+When the replay buffer was full, the oldest samples were discarded.
+At each timestep, the actor and critic are updated by sampling a minibatch uniformly from the buffer.
 Because DDPG is an off-policy algorithm, the replay buffer can be large, allowing the algorithm to benefit from learning across a set of uncorrelated transitions.

-Directly implementing Q learning (equation 4) with neural networks proved to be unstable in many environments.
+Directly implementing Q learning with neural networks can be unstable in many environments.
 Since the network Q(s, a|θ
-Q) being updated is also used in calculating the target value (equation 5), the Q update is prone to divergence.
-Our solution is similar to the target network used in (Mnih et al., 2013) but modified for actor-critic and using “soft” target updates, rather than directly copying the weights.
-We create a copy of the actor and critic networks, Q0 (s, a|θ
+Q) being updated is also used in calculating the target value, the Q update is prone to divergence.
+This issue was addressed with a to the target network modified for actor-critic and using “soft” target updates, rather than directly copying the weights.
+A copy of the actor and critic networks, Q0 (s, a|θ
 Q0
 ) and